rayguna/Remote_Data_Acquisition/README.md

 <img src="arduino_and_esp32_sensor_systems.png">

 Scope:
 This repository houses Python, C++, and EPICS-related files that are used to connect multiple sensors to the local network via an open-source EPICS distributed control system.
 The sensors are interfaced to the network via Arduino Uno and ESP32-S3 microcontrollers.

 The Arduino Uno connects to the internet through ethernet communication, whereas ESP32-S3 connects to the internet through a 2.4 GHz Wi-Fi communication.
+The sensors include:
+- Humidity and temperature
+- Light-Dependent Resistor
+- Turbidity
+- Total Dissolved Solids (TDS)
+- Water level
 ***

 - Chapter_2_Controlling_Arduino_Built-in_LED_light [<a href="https://github.com/rayguna/Remote_Data_Acquisition/tree/main/Chpt2">Link</a>]